portworx/px-docs/scheduler/mesosphere-dcos/hadoop-hdfs.md

 marathon                  10.0.4.21                   True     1    1.0   1024.0  0.0   01d86b9c-ca2c-4c3c-9d9f-d3a3ef3e3911-0001
 metronome                 10.0.4.21                   True     0    0.0    0.0    0.0   01d86b9c-ca2c-4c3c-9d9f-d3a3ef3e3911-0000
 ```

+## Watch the video
+Here is a short video that shows Hadoop on DCOS with Portworx:
+{% include youtubePlayer.html id=page.youtubeId %}

 ## Scaling the Data Nodes
 You do not need to create additional volumes of perform to scale up your cluster.